jnozzi/cocoadev.com/SiteContent/General/HowToMakeAUnixScriptIntoAClickableApplication.markdown

 ----

-'''I seem to recall something about suffixing the script's filename with .command being enough for the Finder.
-Worth a shot?'''
+**I seem to recall something about suffixing the script's filename with .command being enough for the Finder.
+Worth a shot?**

-A .command file is a special document type for Terminal.app, which every [[MacOSX]] user will probably have installed.
+A .command file is a special document type for Terminal.app, which every General/MacOSX user will probably have installed.
 So if running in Terminal is okay, that's the simplest solution.

-I've used this trick before with sh archives (self-unpacking shell scripts, to install a complicated component onto a customer's system) and it works quite well. --[[DrewThaler]]
+I've used this trick before with sh archives (self-unpacking shell scripts, to install a complicated component onto a customer's system) and it works quite well. --General/DrewThaler

 ----

-Another way might be an [[AppleScript]] ... send your unix script through the <code>do shell script</code> command from System Additions.
+Another way might be an General/AppleScript ... send your unix script through the     do shell script command from System Additions.
 Might need some extra tweaking to get it right, but it should be possible as long as no user interaction is needed.

 ----